-Editor's note: This article originally posted on the 25th anniversary of the Macintosh.
+Editor's note: January 24, 2020 marks the 36th anniversary of the unveiling of the Macintosh.
+This article originally posted on the 25th anniversary.

 In 1977, Apple made a splash on the world stage by introducing the Apple II, one of the world’s first personal computers.
 In the time between the Apple II’s release and IBM’s introduction of the first IBM PC in 1981, Apple dominated the personal computer industry.

 However, almost as soon as the Apple II was launched, the company began planning successors for its flagship product, fearing that the Apple II would have a limited lifespan.
 (These fears wound up being unfounded, as variations on the original Apple II model sold well for more than 15 years.)
 The most enduring result of this quest was the Macintosh computer.

 The course of events that led to the Mac as we know it was convoluted, the result of luck or coincidence as much as planning.
 But those events began with desire of Apple executives to develop a next-generation computer following the success of the Apple II.

 The first stop on the journey to a post-Apple II world was the Apple III.
 Conceived as a business machine, the Apple III was compatible with Apple II hardware and software but also ran software designed specifically for the Apple III.